Pachamama Senior Management Team

 Married at a young age, Dee dedicated her life to her family.
 She and her husband have three children, including a set of twins.

 Dee attained her Certificate III as an Educational Assistant in 2006 and homeschooled her children for five years while also working part-time in a school.
-Now a grandmother, Dee is still continuing with her studies keen to complete the final stages of her Bachelor of Teaching (Primary).
+Now a grandmother, Dee is in the final stages of her Bachelor of Teaching (Primary).

 After working at Guilford Grammar for seven years, Dee attended a Pachamama Open House for Educators.

-Vivi’s drive and passion for early childhood education at the senior management level adds yet another strong dimension to our diverse international team.
+Vivi’s drive and passion adds another dimension to our diverse international team.

-Having joined Pachamama in 2019, Vivi is our Operations Manager of our Kirtlewest building.
-As a valued member of our Senior Management Team, Vivi is responsible for all aspects of our operations with respect to Pachamama's older school-aged children.
+She joined Pachamama in 2019 as our Operations Manager of Kirtlewest building.
+As the youngest member of our Senior Management Team, Vivi is responsible for all aspects of our operations with respect to Pachamama's older school-aged children.

 Outgoing and energetic, Vivi’s positive outlook and strong dedication results in her easily learning new skills and accepting new challenges.